soilspectroscopy/ossl-manual/docs/060-prediction_models.md

 The [`R-mlr` folder](https://github.com/soilspectroscopy/ossl-models/tree/main/R-mlr) on `ossl-models` GitHub presents the code used to calibrate the models.

-In summary, we have provided 5 different model types depending on the availability of samples in for each soil property, which were fitted without the use of ancillary information (`na` code), i.e., site information or environmental layers are not used as predictors, only the spectral variation.
+In summary, we have provided 5 different model types depending on the availability of samples in for each soil property, which was fitted without the use of ancillary information (`na` code), i.e., site information or environmental layers are not used as predictors, only the spectral variation.

 The model types are composed of two different subsets, i.e. using the KSSL soil spectral library alone (`kssl` code) or the full OSSL database (`ossl` code), in combination with three spectral types: VisNIR (`visnir` code), NIR from the Neospectra instrument (`nir.neospectra` code), and MIR (`mir` code).